Hizbul Mujahideen: Decline

 Since mid-2010s, the organization has suffered multiple losses, and by 2023 it has become skeletal of its former self.

-The downfall of the organization started with the killing of one of its most powerful commanders - Burhan Wani.
+The downfall of the organization started with the killing of its commander Burhan Wani.
 On 8 July 2016, he along with two other militants were killed by Indian security forces.
 Widespread protests erupted in the Kashmir valley after Wani's death, causing unrest in the valley for nearly half a year.
 More than 96 people died while over 15,000 civilians and more than 4,000 security personnel were injured.
 The violence which erupted after his death was described as the worst unrest in the region since the 2010 Kashmir unrest, with Kashmir being placed under 53 consecutive days of curfews imposed by authorities.
 After his encounter in 2016, the group suffered severe losses with more than 200 of its fighters killed within the span of next 6 years.

-Wani was succeeded by Sabzar Bhat, a close aide of his and member of group within the organization named Wani's boys Indian security forces considered Bhat effective at using social media to recruit youth towards militancy.
+Wani was succeeded by Sabzar Bhat, a close aide of his and member of group within the organization named Wani's boys.
+Indian security forces considered Bhat effective at using social media to recruit youth towards militancy.
 Sabzar was a close aide of Burhan and member of a group within the hizbul Mujahideen, dubbed Wani's boys.
 It was a 11-member group, which had become famous when there photograph become viral in June 2015 as they posed boldly without masks in front of the camera and posted pictures online, in contrast to earlier times when they remained hidden and did not reveal much.
 The photo had become hugely popular among youth.
 Bhat was killed in May 2017.
 His death sparked clashes and a police-imposed curfew, during which a youth was killed in clashes with the Central Reserve Police Force.
 Internet and phone service across Kashmir was suspended in an attempt to calm the region.
 A previously unknown militant group, Mujahideen Taliban-e-Kashmir, claimed it had provided information on Bhat to security forces.
 The claim remains unverified, though some analysts suggested it reflected a growing schism between various militant groups in Kashmir, with members of Hizbul Mujahideen concerned that Zakir Musa may have betrayed Bhat.

-Within the next 3 years, this entire group was wiped in multiple operations by Indian security forces.
+Within the next 3 years, Wani's entire group was killed in multiple operations by Indian security forces.